AndroidPillars/React-Native/README.md

 # React.js

-- It is an open source JavaScript library to create user interfaces..
+- It is an open source JavaScript library to create user interfaces.
 - Typically used for Web Development.
 - ReactDOM.render(...) adds the web support.
 - React itself is Platform agnostic.